Help students manage their emotions, set goals, build relationships, make good choices, and effectively communicate with others.

 Respond to state-level guidelines established by the federal government to improve education.

 Align mathematics and English language arts/literacy (ELA) to state standards.

 Provide training opportunities for both administrators and staff to learn effective skills.

 See each child from perspectives outside academics to help nurture their growing minds and bodies.

 One of the major differences between Leader in Me and other schoolwide positive behavioral interventions and support programs is that students are not given tangible tokens or rewards for the expected behavior. …Schools that utilize Leader in Me teach expectations and then aim to have students display the behavior not for rewards, but because it is expected.

 Dr. B. Bryant (2016) Capella University

-Because of timeless principles of effectiveness and enduring paradigms, educators implementing Leader in Me are discovering lasting solutions to common challenges schools face throughout the world.
-Complicated issues that arise from society cannot be solved with stroke of the pen mandates.
-Instead, Leader in Me approaches every goal or initiate with a proven whole-school improvement model that transforms paradigms, improves behavior, and achieves measurable results.
-By integrating 4DX, educators can use it as a formula for addressing a variety of challenges.
+With timeless principles of effectiveness and enduring paradigms, Leader in Me is helping educators discovering lasting solutions to common challenges schools are facing throughout the world.
+These complicated issues cannot be solved with stroke-of-the-pen mandates.
+Instead, Leader in Me approaches every goal or initiative with a proven whole-school improvement model that transforms paradigms, improves behavior, and achieves measurable results.
+By integrating 4DX, educators can use its results-driving formula to address a variety of challenges.